YaoGroup/ServerMantaince/README.md

 ![](https://i.imgur.com/aNrTKnV.png)\
 [Photo credit: TecMint](https://www.tecmint.com/linux-directory-structure-and-important-files-paths-explained/)

 When you are on the workstation, at any time, you must be inside one of the directories, which is called **current working directory**.
-By default, after login, you are on a directory tilde `~`.
+By default, after login, you are at a directory tilde `~`.
 Tilde `~` is a shortened form for the directory `/home/<your user name>`; this is different for every user.
 For example, for me, `~` means `/home/mc4536` actually.

 `pwd` displays where you are.
 It displays the full path instead of using abbreviated tilde `~`:\
 ![](https://i.imgur.com/AmFe1Ou.png)